Note

 The Azure API Management self-hosted gateway needs connectivity with its associated cloud-based API Management instance for reporting status, checking for and applying configuration updates, and sending metrics and events.

-In addition to using a gateway access token (authentication key) to connect with its cloud-based API Management instance, you can enable the self-hosted gateway to authenticate to its associated cloud instance by using an Microsoft Entra app.
-With Microsoft Entra authentication, you can configure longer expiry times for secrets and use standard steps to manage and rotate secrets in Active Directory.
+This article shows you how to enable the self-hosted gateway to authenticate to its associated cloud instance by using a Microsoft Entra ID app, using a client secret or certificate.
+By using Microsoft Entra authentication, you can configure longer expiry times for secrets and use standard steps to manage and rotate secrets.
+For other authentication options, see Self-hosted gateway authentication options.

 Scenario overview

-The self-hosted gateway configuration API can check Azure RBAC to determine who has permissions to read the gateway configuration.
-After you create a Microsoft Entra app with those permissions, the self-hosted gateway can authenticate to the API Management instance using the app.
+The self-hosted gateway configuration API can check Azure role-based access control (RBAC) to determine who has permissions to read the gateway configuration.
+After you create a Microsoft Entra app with those permissions, the self-hosted gateway can authenticate to the API Management instance by using the app.

 To enable Microsoft Entra authentication, complete the following steps: